-D. Alternatives: PRP Therapy is strictly a voluntary cosmetic procedure; no treatment is necessary or required.
-Alternative treatments may include, but are not limited to: facial creams, botox, dermal fillers, chemical peels, laser resurfacing, cosmetic surgery, or no treatment.
+PRP Therapy is strictly a voluntary cosmetic procedure; no treatment is necessary or required.
+Alternative treatments may include, but are not limited to: facial creams, BOTOX Cosmetic, dermal fillers, chemical peels, laser resurfacing, cosmetic surgery, or no treatment.